-The calculated value of the Type A standard uncertainty for the direct comparison measurements was at most 0.07_4 m°C (n=6).
-The two contributions attributed to the Type A standard uncertainty were calculated to be at most 7.5μ °C from the instrumentation and 74.2μ °C from handling of the SPRT.
+The calculated value of the Type A standard uncertainty for the direct comparison measurements was at most 0.00_7 m°C. The two contributions attributed to the Type A standard uncertainty were calculated to be at most 0.00_7 m°C from the instrumentation and none from handling of the SPRT.

 There were three known contributions to the Type B standard uncertainty in the direct comparison measurements.
-These were the uncertainty in the exact immersion depth of the SPRT due to the uncertainty in the position of the thermometer sensor during measurements, the uncertainty in the immersion depth of the thermometer due to the uncertainty in the exact fraction of the metal sample frozen, and the uncertainty in the adequacy of immersion of the thermometer to eliminate the thermometer stem conduction during the comparisons.
+These were the uncertainty in the exact immersion depth of the SPRT due to the uncertainty in the position of the thermometer sensor during measurements, the uncertainty in the immersion depth of the thermometer due to the uncertainty in the exact fraction of the metal sample frozen, and the uncertainty in the adequacy of immersion of the thermometer to eliminate the thermometer stem conduction during the intercomparisons.

-The Type B standard uncertainty from the three known contributions in the direct comparison measurements for both cells (SRM cell and the reference cell) was 0.00_9 m°C. The first contribution, coming from the uncertainty in knowing the exact immersion depth of the SPRT due to the uncertainty in the position of the thermometer sensor during measurements, gives an uncertainty of $1.3~\mu$ °C. The second contribution, coming from the uncertainty in knowing the immersion depth of the thermometer due to the uncertainty in the exact fraction of the metal sample frozen, gives an uncertainty of $0.2~\mu^{\circ}\mathrm{C}$.
-The third contribution, coming from the uncertainty in the adequacy of immersion of the thermometer to eliminate the thermometer stem conduction during the comparisons, gives an uncertainty of $6.5~\mu^{\circ}\mathrm{C}$.
+The Type B standard uncertainty from the three known contributions in the direct comparison measurements for both cells (SRM cell and the reference cell) was 0.00_9 m°C. The first contribution coming from the uncertainty in knowing the exact immersion depth of the SPRT due to the uncertainty in the position of the thermometer sensor during measurements gives an uncertainty of 1.9 μ °C. The second contribution coming from the uncertainty in knowing the immersion depth of the thermometer due to the uncertainty in the exact fraction of the metal sample frozen gives an uncertainty of 0.5 μ °C. The third contribution coming from the uncertainty in the adequacy of immersion of the thermometer to eliminate the thermometer stem conduction during the intercomparisons gives an uncertainty of 5.7 μ °C.

-The expanded uncertainty (k=2) in the intercomparison measurements of the Sn fixed-point cells containing the SRM metal is 0.149 m°C.
+The expanded uncertainty (k=2) in the intercomparison measurements of the In fixed-point cells containing the SRM metal is 0.02_7 m°C.

-5.2 Uncertainty assigned to SRM 741a
+5.2 Uncertainty assigned to SRM 1745

-The expanded (k=2) uncertainty [11, 12] assigned to the SRM Sn freezing-point metal is 0.53 m°C. The Type A standard uncertainty of 0.15 m°C is the standard deviation of W(t90) values of repeated measurements (n=100) of the laboratory standard Sn cell with a check SPRT [13].
-The Type B standard uncertainty of 0.22 m°C is obtained from the average temperature difference between the three SRM cells and the laboratory standard Sn cell as determined from the direct comparison measurements of 0.37 m°C (see Section 4.3), and the uncertainty in those direct comparison measurements of 0.07 m°C (see Section 5.1).
-The two Type B standard uncertainties are considered to be a rectangular distribution and must be divided by $\sqrt{3}$.
+The Type A, Type B and expanded (k=2) uncertainties [10,11] assigned to each of the In freezing-point cells containing the SRM metal is given in Table 1.
+The Type A standard uncertainty of 0.16 m°C is the standard deviation of W(t{90}) values of repeated measurements of the laboratory standard In cell with a check SPRT [12].
+The Type B standard uncertainty is obtained from the estimated uncertainty of 0.03 m°C in the freezing-point temperature of the laboratory standard calculated from the impurities listed in the metal assay [12], the estimated uncertainty of 0.03 m°C in the freezing-point temperature of the SRM metal calculated from the impurities listed in the metal assay, the temperature difference between the SRM cell and the laboratory standard In cell as determined from the direct comparison measurements (see Section 4.3), and the uncertainty in those direct comparison measurements (see Section 5.1).